Mause/mause.github.com/blog/_posts/2012-11-4-linux-security-&-permissions.md

 #### Updated 4/11/2013

-Whilst revisiting this post during a move back to the Jekyll blogging engine, I realized I had probably overcomplicted this solution; a simple shell script would have sufficed.
+Whilst revisiting this post during a move back to the Jekyll blogging engine, I realized I had probably overcomplicated this solution; a simple shell script would have sufficed.

 Said shell script;